jmw-phys/iNORG/README.md

     realized: Finish the first version (v1) of find_combined_number_subspaces_no_active_orbital() function. next do : Upgrade this version of the code by 2 stage of free base code.
     thinking: How to relization this function?

+Version: v1.4.00.p3 @ 2024.05.03
+    realized: Finish the Second version (v1) of find_combined_number_subspaces_no_active_orbital() function. next do : Can I use the parallel process in this function to speed up?
+    thinking: How to relization this parallel function?